 Here's a short video from Vollrath that explains induction cooking:

 All induction cookers get very hot, very fast--this is the easy part!
-(In fact, they all go well over 500F--much hotter than the 460F listed in the specs, which seems to be a safety feature.)
 A more important consideration is: how precise is the heating on a portable induction burner?
 Precision can vary widely, particularly at low temperatures--and this is the main difference between cheap units and expensive units.

 Note: See also this Wikipedia article on induction cooking for more information.